user5423/KnowledgeStore/network-theory/ServicesWiki/imap.md

 Tag definition has been changed from IMAP4rev1 to IMAP4rev2 - the client "SHOULD" generate a unique tag for every command, but a Server must accept tag reuse. **NOTE:** I'm not sure what new functionality has caused relaxation on the uniqueness of the tag for commands.

+##### Command Responses

+...

+##### Incomplete Commands

+There are two scenarios where a line (ie. string delimited by CRLF) that was sent to the server is NOT a command:
+1. The command argument is quoted with an octect count (TODO: example??)
+2. The command arguments require feedback before the rest of the command can be executed (which will be performed using data from a future line).
+An example of this is the `AUTHENTICATE` command.

+In either scenario, the server will respond to a client with a "command continuation request" asking the client to continue with the incomplete command.
+This response from the server is prefixed with the token: `+`

+However, if the server detects an error with the client, then it sends a tagged "BAD complete response" where the response tag corresponds to the request tag.

+TODO: Examples of 1 and 2 (incomplete commands)

+###### What about concurrency?

+The above is all fine, but the IMAP protocol allows for concurrent processing of requests.
+While performing a incomplete command, it is possible that the client receives a response for a **different** in-progress command.

+RFC 3501 states *"In all cases, the client MUST send a complete command (including receiving all command continuation request responses and command continuations for the command) before initiating a new command."*

+This provides a few properties

+1. There is no ambiguity in what the server receives
+- The Server Protocol Receiver processes command requests sequentially.
+This is important for commands that require multiple interactions as the client CANNOT send a different request during the multistep command, so there is no ambiguity.
+If the server doesn't receive the expected
+2. There is some ambiguity in responses that start with the token `*`.
+The server may send responses that are not 1) command continuation requests or 2) complete command responses, and it is possible for intermediate responses (i.e. those that start with `*`) to be interleaved.
+(I haven't seen anything in RFC 3501 that suggests otherwise).
+This doesn't seem like a big issue anyways.
+I believe that the Client Protocol Receivers in this case should be focusing on "command completion" responses as this is the final state of the request.
+These response are always tagged so there's no ambiguity in which request the reply corresponds to)